Genxster1998/XPS9350-macOS/README.md

 [Ensure that the variable offset is correct for your current bios.](#dumpguide)

-**If your cpu is not i7 6560U**, in order to run macOS successfully, a number of EFI BIOS variables need to be modified.
+**If your cpu is not i7 6560U (which means you have Intel HD Graphics instead of Intel Iris Graphics)**, in order to run macOS successfully, some EFI BIOS variables need to be modified.
 The included Clover bootloader contains an updated `DVMT.efi`, which includes a `setup_var` command to help do just that.

 `DVMT.efi` can be launched from Clover directly by renaming it to `Shell64U.efi` in the `tools` folder.